ckochx/immu_table/IMPLEMENTATION_PLAN.md

 **Tasks**:
 - Implement `update/3` and `update!/3`
-- Create `ImmuTableEx.Lock` module for advisory locks
+- Create `ImmuTable.Lock` module for advisory locks
 - Acquire advisory lock on `entity_id`
 - Fetch current version number from database
 - Insert new row with: same `entity_id`, `version + 1`, new `valid_from`, merged changes